-- Install the Facebook app on your Smartphone.
-Facebook uses a Code Generator tool in the Facebook app as a two-factor security medium.
+- Install the Facebook app on your smartphone.
+Facebook uses a Code Generator tool in the Facebook app as a two-factor security measure.
 You’ll be prompted to open the Facebook app and enter the code from the Code Generator.

 This only happens when you log into Facebook on an unknown computer.
 If you can’t use the Facebook app or Code Generator, Facebook will send your phone a text message with the code to input.

-The swiftest way to enable this is by accessing Facebook through your computer.
+The quickest way to enable this is by accessing Facebook through your computer.